blue water at blue heart

 Kayak and SUP Rentals

-You can rent kayaks and SUP boards from Banbury Hot Springs, but it’s worth calling ahead just in case they have a large party rental.
+You can rent kayaks and SUP boards at Banbury Hot Springs from Banbury Adventures, but it’s worth calling ahead just in case they have a large party rental.
 When I called, they said they had 30 kayaks and had a big group who had rented them all.
 Just make sure they have some when you arrive or plan on bringing your own.
-They are pretty affordable ($35 for 8 hours) and a great option if you don’t have your own.
-If you’re coming from Twin Falls, you can also rent kayaks there and bring them up.
+They are pretty affordable ($40 for 6 hours) and a great option if you don’t have your own.
+If you’re coming from Twin Falls, there are several places that offer kayak rentals in town so you can always rent there and bring them up.

 snake river